Garwood, New Jersey

 Garwood is a borough in Union County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the borough's population was 4,454, an increase of 228 (+5.4%) from the 2010 census count of 4,226, which in turn reflected an increase of 73 (+1.8%) from the 4,153 counted in the 2000 census.

 History

 Garwood was incorporated as a borough on March 19, 1903, from portions of Cranford and Westfield Town.

+Garwood developed in the late 19th century as an industrial and residential community between Cranford and Westfield.
+Its growth was closely tied to the Jersey Central Railroad and local manufacturers including Hall Signal Company, Hercules Tube Works, and the Aeolian Company.
+The borough was named for Samuel Garwood, president of a railroad-affiliated land company.

+Dissatisfaction with municipal services provided by Cranford and Westfield led residents to seek local self-government.
+Disputes over roads, fire protection, policing, and schools fueled the movement.
+In 1903, it became an independent borough after approval by the New Jersey Legislature despite opposition from Cranford.
+Following incorporation, the borough established its own institutions, including Jefferson School and its first municipal building, completed in 1915.

 The Westwood event venue opened in the early 1900s as Britz's Garwood Hotel, and was later known as Scandia Hall.

 Geography

 According to the United States Census Bureau, the borough had a total area of 0.65 square miles (1.68 km^{2}), all of which was land.

 The borough is roughly bisected by the tracks of NJ Transit's Raritan Valley Line, originally built as part of the Jersey Central railroad.
 On the north side of the railroad, most of the streets are numbered, while on the south side of Garwood most of the streets are named after trees.

 Garwood borders the Union County municipalities of Cranford and Westfield.